abserari/abserari/README.md

 <br>

 - 🤔 I’m looking for help with getting a job in Chengdu
-- 💬 Ask me about hard questions resolved by SourceReading and My design Capacity.
+- 💬 Ask me about hard questions resolved by SourceReading.
 For beginners: ask about how to learn porgramming
 - 📫 How to reach me: abserari@gmail.com
 - ⚡ Fun fact: TechCatsLab are a group of cats.
 Build  better world by Technology.